CamARush/SOCHomelab/README.md

 <a id="conclusion"></a>
 ## Conclusion
 Building this homelab was a valuable learning experience with many unexpected variables.
-It provided a deep understanding of security infrastructure, like virtualization, networking, and the Linux CLI.
+It provided a deep understanding of security infrastructure including virtualization, networking, and the Linux CLI.
 While my initial goal was to gain practical skills for a SOC Analyst role, I also gained insight into the security architecutre requried to build a SOC.
 This homelab will now serve as platform for me to continuously practice Blue and Red team workflows, providing invaluable experience for my cybersecurity career.

 <a href="#top">Back to top</a>